glowupmatt/product-list-with-cart-main/README.md

 The more specific you are with your questions the more likely it is that another member of the community will give you feedback.

-## Got feedback for us?

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
+to improve our challenges and our platform.
 So if you have